groboclown/music-uploader/README.md

 * Add support for more mod files, like:
   * `.ahx` files (Amiga tracker files)
   * `.mo3` files.
 * Improve mod file comment parsing.
+This would be a good place for training AI.
 * Improve the metadata fixup tool.
+* Add duplicate file handling tools.
+Interactive does this to some extent, but it needs to be drastically better.